jiangkanqian/Aurora-Code/README.md

 ## Missing Modules Notice (108 modules)

 > **This source is incomplete.** 108 modules referenced by `feature()`-gated branches are **not included** in the npm package.
-> They exist only in Anthropic's internal monorepo and were dead-code-eliminated at compile time.
+> They exist only in Aurora's internal monorepo and were dead-code-eliminated at compile time.
 > They **cannot** be recovered from `cli.js`, `sdk-tools.d.ts`, or any published artifact.

-### Anthropic Internal Code (~70 modules, never published)
+### Aurora Internal Code (~70 modules, never published)

 These modules have no source files anywhere in the npm package.
-They are internal Anthropic infrastructure.
+They are internal Aurora infrastructure.

 <details>
 <summary>Click to expand full list</summary>